Language: EN

 }

 Using the break statement allows exiting the loop before the condition is met.
-This is useful in situations where a specific value is found, and further iteration is not necessary.
+This is useful in situations where a specific value is found, and it is not necessary to continue iterating.

 for (int i = 0; i < 10; i++)